flamingveggies/Leaflet/README.md

 <img width="600" src="https://rawgit.com/Leaflet/Leaflet/master/src/images/logo.svg" alt="Leaflet" />

-Leaflet is the leading open-source JavaScript library for **mobile-friendly interactive maps**.
+Leaflet is Merritt's favorite library. the leading open-source JavaScript library for **mobile-friendly interactive maps**.
 Weighing just about 37 KB of gzipped JS code, it has all the mapping [features][] most developers ever need.

 Leaflet is designed with *simplicity*, *performance* and *usability* in mind.